In a San Francisco high school, the scars of remote schooling linger

 At a meeting of the history department, a stream of teachers complained that more students are coming late to class than ever before.
 “We need some hallway sweeps,” Nielsen said.
 The answer came back: not enough staff for it.

 The short staffing is related to the pandemic.
 One engineering teacher, for instance, quit the day before classes began because he didn’t want to get vaccinated against the coronavirus, and the principal can’t find a replacement.
-And the district is suffering an acute shortage of substitutes, meaning teachers need to recruit their colleagues to cover for them when they are away.
+The district is also suffering an acute shortage of substitutes, meaning teachers need to recruit their colleagues to cover for them when they are away.
 That’s what led Nielsen to open a Spanish class this way: “I hope you guys know Spanish, because I do not.”

-Schools stayed closed last year partly due to teacher union pressure.
+Schools stayed closed last year partly due to teachers union pressure.

-“I would like to say we made the right decision to not come back, but we’re kind of reaping what we’ve sowed,” said Zao, the English teacher.
+“I would like to say we made the right decision to not come back, but we’re kind of reaping what we’ve sowed,” said Zou, the English teacher.
 Academic anxiety is at an all-time high, he said, and academic skills are at a low.

 Nielsen figures he got through a third of his normal material last year.
 Now back at school, he notices that students are struggling to finish their assignments and are tearing up over the tiniest of critiques.

-David Knight, a French teacher who is active in the union, had no regrets for advocating remote school but clearly sees the damage done as a result of being home for so long.
+David Knight, a French teacher who is active in the union, had no regrets about advocating for remote school but clearly sees the damage done as a result of being home for so long.
 He finds students can’t stop looking at their phones, and sometimes are even on Discord during class.
 They simply are unable to focus, Knight said.

-“If you’d asked me last year, I would have said, ‘Oh, online teaching was OK.
+“If you’d asked me last year, I would have said, ‘Oh, online teaching was okay.
 Kids who wanted to learn could learn,’” he said.
 “But now coming back, I would change that.
 I think the kids have missed out a lot on social norms. … It’s as if they’re online while they’re sitting in school.”

 Looking ahead